You are here: Home / Journal / Testing my cat

 Viewpoint

-I was up on Portadown hill, facing mostly south and south west, at an elevation of roughly 100 metres.
-My position is parked with a blue triangular flag in the OpenStreetMap screen grab below..
-Most of Portsmouth is just 4 metres above sea level.
+I was up on Portadown Hill, Hampshire, England, facing mostly south, between bearings of approximately 135° and 225°, at an elevation of roughly 100 metres.
+My approximate position is marked with a blue triangular flag in the OpenStreetMap screen grab below.
+Note, top of map is north and most of Portsmouth (to the south) is just a few metres above sea level.

 Map showing roughly my viewpoint and some of the places I could see using this 500mm catadioptric lens.